How Much Does a Business Consultant Cost: Consulting Fees and Pricing Structure

 Most consultants prefer to charge this way since clients are usually used to hiring services on a daily basis to avoid limitations on the scope of work which usually happens if you charge by the hour.

-Clients are often more comfortable with an hourly or daily rate because they could assess every now and then the need for consulting services without the complications of most long-term agreements.
+Clients are often more comfortable with an hourly or daily rate because they can assess every now and then the need for consulting services without the complications of most long-term agreements.

 I am available for WordPress consulting and business growth strategies via Clarity so you can schedule a 15-minute call to unblock the challenges you’ve been struggling with.